secretstartups/handbook/job-families/security/security-automation/index.html.md

 * Sense of ownership, urgency, and drive
 * Excellent written and verbal communication skills, especially experience with executive-level communications
 * Ability to make concrete progress in the face of ambiguity and imperfect knowledge
-* Prepare and deliver meaningful metrics to Security Engineering and Research leadership
+* Prepare and deliver meaningful metrics to Security Engineering leadership
 * Successfully execute on quarterly OKRs

 #### Requirements